aidevelopercode/Architecture-Best-Paratices/cloud/kubernetes/rancher-desktop/README.md

 1. Common issues :
-   2. error-wsl-exe-exited-with-code-4294967295-on-installing-rancher-desktop :
+   1. error-wsl-exe-exited-with-code-4294967295-on-installing-rancher-desktop :
-   3. to fix this issues  you have to uninstall any DNS local proxy application or any DNS application in your machine.
+   2. to fix this issues  you have to uninstall any DNS local proxy application or any DNS application in your machine.
-   4. i j'etais obliger to  unistall DNS Acrylic application to fix this probleme that work for me
+   3. DNS Acrylic application to fix this probleme that work for me